 Should We Be Concerned About Soy

-I know a lot of people are misinformed about soy’s benefits but they continue to eat dairy which comes with its own cow hormones and unhealthy fats so you’re on the right path for health.
+A lot of people are misinformed about soy’s safety or its benefits but they continue to eat dairy which comes with its own cow hormones and unhealthy fats so you’re on the right path for health.
 It’s good to be armed with some responses, though, when people say it’s unhealthy.

-Here’s my article about “The Safty of Soy,” which should clear up your concerns.
+Here’s my article about “The Safety of Soy,” which should clear up your concerns.

 As for some of the new products on the market like Beyond Burger and Tofurkey, I would say that it helps to become a label reader.
 Although these products can help people make the transition from eating meat, they are not in the zone we want with a plant-based diet because they usually are too high in fat and have too processed.

 In addition, you should stay away from soy protein isolate, or sometimes called texturized vegetable protein (TVP) or texturized soy protein (TSP).